josh-egan/tech.joshegan.com/public/posts/yr2016/cassandra-cheatsheet.md

 To set the default consistency to use from the command line, use `consistency <level>;` e.g. `consistency quorum;`

 If the consistency required cannot be achieved, the read or write will fail.

+### tombstones

+When something is deleted in Cassandra, a tombstone is created.
+The tombstone is treated just a like a write, so that nodes that are down can be repaired.
+When the node that was down when the delete occurred comes back online, the normal read repair process will update the node with the tombstone.

+Tombstones are automatically garbage collected on a configurable interval (default is 10 days).
+It is important not to clean up tombstones too quickly, because if the tombstones are removed, and then a node that was offline when the tombstone was created comes back online, the the read repair will restore the data from the node that was offline when the delete occurred, making it so that the data that was supposed to be deleted comes back into the database.